kube-rs/website/docs/controllers/object.md

 ## Custom Resources
 ### Derived Custom Resource

-The operator use case is heavily based on you writing your own struct, and a schema, and [extending the kuberntes api](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) with it.
+The operator use case is heavily based on you writing your own struct, and a schema, and [extending the Kubernetes api](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) with it.

 This **has** historically required a lot of boilerplate for both the api information and the (now required) [schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-rules), but this is a lot simpler with kube thanks to the [CustomResource] derive [proc_macro].